terais-eu/terais-eu/content/post/23-05-22-resahr-workshop/index.md

 #   region: ME
 #   country: Italy

-summary: |
-  Today, IIT partner organises workshop on The Role of Embodiment In Self-Aware Humans and Robots.
-Join us as we dive into the cutting-edge self-aware humans and robots and impactful interdisciplinary research conducted under the HORIZON initiative.
-This webinar brings together leading experts and leaders from various fields to discuss the topic and share valuable insights.
-Whether you are a researcher, industry professional, or simply curious about the latest innovations, this event offers a unique opportunity to expand your knowledge and engage in meaningful discussions.

-abstract: |
-  Given the deep and complex nature of consciousness and, in general, what is related to self-awareness, the endeavor to simplify and implement such phenomena on artificial agents may likely result in severe reductionism.
-Nevertheless, too high is their relevance for artificial embodied systems.
-Autonomous control and behaviors, fluent and effective interaction with the environment, as well as meaningful and trustworthy relations with humans, require robots to have a sense of self.
-Hence, the impasse calls for interdisciplinary research and respectfully comprehending other perspectives.
-This workshop wants to gather different approaches – from neurosciences, robotics, and philosophy – concentrating attention on the role of the body in self-awareness.
-The body is the core of identity, personal history, and interaction with the external world.
-Also, albeit different in its nature, it makes robots more comparable to humans.
-At the intersection of different disciplines, this workshop aims to emphasize the importance of the topic, show recent developments, and promote further collaborative research.

 # Event start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2023-05-22T17:00:00+0200'